alpinegizmo/flink/docs/dev/migration.md

 that is compatible with the generic `WindowOperator`, and resume execution using the generic `WindowOperator`.

 <span class="label label-info">Note</span> Although deprecated, you can still use the aligned window operators
-in Flink-1.2 through special `WindowAssigners` introduced exactly for this reason.
-These assigners are the `SlidingAlignedProcessingTimeWindows` and the `TumblingAlignedProcessingTimeWindows`, for sliding and tumbling windows respectively.
+in Flink-1.2 through special `WindowAssigners` introduced for exactly this purpose.
+These assigners are the `SlidingAlignedProcessingTimeWindows` and the `TumblingAlignedProcessingTimeWindows` assigners, for sliding and tumbling windows respectively.
 A Flink-1.2 job that uses aligned windowing has to be a new job, as there is no way to resume execution from a Flink-1.1 savepoint while using these operators.